Fluxonium as a control qubit for bosonic quantum information: Abstract

 \section{Abstract}

-Bosonic codes in superconducting resonators are a hardware-efficient avenue for quantum error correction and can harness the favorable error hierarchies provided by long-lived cavities compared to typical superconducting qubits.
-These benefits can be negated, however, by the necessary coupling to an ancillary control qubit, which often induces highly detrimental effects such as excess decoherence and undesired nonlinearities.
-It is thus an important question whether a qubit-cavity coupling can be realized that avoids such effects.
-Here, we investigate the fluxonium as control qubit, motivated by its long lifetime and controllability of Hamiltonian parameters that suggest an avenue toward controlled elimination of undesired nonlinearities.
-In a proof-of-concept experiment we use the fluxonium to measure the coherence properties of a storage resonator and demonstrate the predictability of the cavity's inherited nonlinearities from the fluxonium.
-We demonstrate universal control by preparing and characterizing resonator Fock states and their superpositions using selective number-dependent arbitrary phase gates.
-The fidelities of state preparation and tomography are accounted for by incoherent resonator decay errors in our planar prototype device.
-Finally, we predict that the fluxonium can achieve beneficial cavity-coupling regimes compared to the transmon, with the potential to eliminate undesirable cavity nonlinearities.
+Bosonic codes in superconducting resonators are a hardware-efficient avenue for quantum error correction and benefit from favorable error hierarchies provided by long-lived cavities compared to typical superconducting qubits.
+The required coupling to an ancillary control qubit, however, can negate these benefits by inducing highly detrimental effects such as excess decoherence and undesired nonlinearities.
+An important question is thus whether a cavity-qubit coupling can be realized that offers readout and control capabilities without spoiling the cavity.
+Here, motivated by its long lifetime and design flexibility of its Hamiltonian, we experimentally investigate the fluxonium as a control qubit for superconducting cavities.
+We couple a fluxonium qubit to a superconducting resonator in the strong-dispersive regime and use it to measure the coherence and inherited nonlinearities of the resonator.
+We then demonstrate universal control by preparing and characterizing resonator Fock states and their superpositions, with fidelities limited by resonator decay in our planar prototype device.
+Finally, we use the predictability of the resonator's inherited nonlinearities to show numerically that the fluxonium can reach cavity-coupling regimes that eliminate undesirable cavity nonlinearities.
 These results demonstrate the potential of the fluxonium as a high-performance bosonic control qubit for superconducting cavities.